suxrobGM/dotnet-templates/docs/templates.md

 ### Packing the Templates

-To package these templates into a NuGet package, navigate to the root directory of the templates (where the `SISS.Templates.DDD.csproj` file is located) and run:
+To package these templates into a NuGet package, navigate to the root directory of the templates (where the `SISS.Templates.csproj` file is located) and run:

 ```bash
 dotnet pack